venkeyboda07/full-stack-user-management/README.md

-# Full‑Stack user management Application with CI/CD
+# Full‑Stack user management Application with CI/CD using Github actions

 A full‑stack web application with **backend API**, **frontend UI**, and **PostgreSQL database**, deployed to **Kubernetes on Azure AKS** using an automated GitHub Actions pipeline with Docker and Terraform.